ayla9885/asciify/README.md

 # asciify
 Tool for converting images to ascii art

--c	Colorized output
+-c	Enable colorized output

--d	Custom dimensions.
-Will crop and downscale.
-To avoid cropping, use -s -s	Custom scale.
+-w  Set a custom width.
+Defaults to 40

+-h  Set a custom height.

+-s	Set a custom scale.
 Must be less than or equal to 1.

 -m	Choose mode. [edge, instensity, ...]

--f	write to file.
+-f	Write to file.